-- (1) On October 7, 2021, on the approval and recommendation of the Compensation Committee, the Board approved a plan to make bonus payments of \$3,000 per month (each, a "Monthly Bonus") to each of Mr. Fernandez and Mr. Phipps.
+(1) On October 7, 2021, on the approval and recommendation of the Compensation Committee, the Board approved a plan to make bonus payments of \$3,000 per month (each, a "Monthly Bonus") to each of Mr. Fernandez and Mr. Phipps.
 The Monthly Bonus payments were approved in recognition of Messrs.
 Fernandez's and Phipps' contributions to the Company.
 The Monthly Bonus payments will renew on a quarterly basis until terminated by the Board upon 30 days' prior notice to Messrs.
-Fernandez and Phipps. - (2) Amounts shown in the "Stock Awards" and "Option Awards" column reflect the aggregate grant date fair value calculated in accordance with FASB ASC 718 for the respective fiscal year with respect to stock options granted to our named executive officers.
+Fernandez and Phipps.

+(2) Amounts shown in the "Stock Awards" and "Option Awards" column reflect the aggregate grant date fair value calculated in accordance with FASB ASC 718 for the respective fiscal year with respect to stock options granted to our named executive officers.
 Amounts reflect our accounting for these option grants and do not necessarily correspond to the actual values that may be realized by our named executive officers.
 The grant date fair values of these option grants were calculated at the grant date using the Black-Scholes option pricing model.
-The assumptions used for the valuations are set forth in Note 14 Stock-Based Compensation in the Notes included in the Annual Report.
+The assumptions used for the valuations are set forth in Note 18 - Stock-Based Compensation in the Notes included in the Annual Report.
 Pursuant to SEC rules, we disregarded the estimates of forfeitures related to service-based vesting conditions.

-See the "Outstanding Equity Awards at Fiscal Year-End" table in this proxy statement and related notes for information with respect to stock options granted prior to fiscal 2021. - (3) Categories and values of compensation reported in "All Other Compensation" are set forth in the following table:
+(3) Categories and values of compensation reported in "All Other Compensation" are set forth in the following table: